quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part74_16.6_Updating_G.md

 :p What happens in an "update order problem"?
 ??x
-In an update order problem, a game object B might need information from another object A at time \( t \).
-If A has been updated to state \( SA(t2) \), but B is still using the old state \( SA(t1) \), it can lead to inconsistencies.
+In an update order problem, a game object B might need information from another object A at time $t $.
+If A has been updated to state $ SA(t2)$, but B is still using the old state $ SA(t1)$, it can lead to inconsistencies.
 This manifests as one-frame-off flags where an object's state lags behind its peers, causing synchronization issues.

 Example:
 ```java